Top Quark Physics at the Tevatron: Measurements of Top-Quark Properties

 \dzero\ uses the 1~\fb\ $R_b$ measurement~\cite{Abazov:2008yn} and a $2.3$~\fb\ $t$-channel single top-quark production cross section measurement~\cite{Abazov:2009pa} to determine the top-quark width using this method.
 A NLO QCD calculation is used to determine ${\cal B}(t\to Wb)$ from the $t$-channel cross section and the correlated systematic uncertainties have been taken into account.
-Using these inputs the top quark-width~\cite{Abazov:2010tm} is measured to be: $\Gamma_t = 1.99^{+0.69}_{-0.55}$~\gevcc\ which is equivalent to a lifetime of $\tau_t = (3.3^{+1.3}_{-0.9}) \times 10^{-25}$~s in agreement with the SM expectation (cf. Fig.~\ref{fig:width}).
-This top-quark width measurement can be used to extract a limit on $|V_{tb'}|$, an element of a four generation CKM matrix characterizing the coupling strength of the top quark with a hypothetical fourth-generation $b'$ quark.
+Using these inputs the top-quark width~\cite{Abazov:2010tm} is measured to be $\Gamma_t = 1.99^{+0.69}_{-0.55}$~\gevcc\ in agreement with the SM expectation (cf. Fig.~\ref{fig:width}).
+This top-quark width measurement can be used to extract a limit on $|V_{tb'}|$, an element of a four generation CKM matrix characterizing the coupling strength of the top quark with a hypothetical fourth-generation $b'$-quark.
 Assuming $m_{b'}> \mt - m_W$ and the unitarity of the extended CKM matrix, this measurement yields $|V_{tb'}|<0.63$ at 95\% confidence level.